Cool Mountain Farm

 Practices

-I have moved a little north of Table Rock and ceasars head, into the BREVARD AND PISGAH FOREST AREA of the mountains. still have the master plants I harvested from the Blue Ridge mountain range but need to move and replant.
-This has been a hard year, selling my beloved farm at table rock, then paying an arm and leg to replace it across the border, The february 80 degree snaps followed by 22 degrees, over and over again did kill or slow the progression of potted plants.
-As well as trying to renovate the new home left me unable to care for plants still on pickens property om my familys.
-The wild weather, heart surgery needed and being Unable to propagate this years product has left me low on inventory.
-THANK YOU ILIAN for the shoutout as I did not expect to be able to deliver for more than two weeks before sales slow down, and the drive is nearly 90 minutes each way.
-These master plants in the ground in pickens, and the ones i brought with me to brevard in pots, are used to propagate the mini-me copies for your enjoyment and landscape growth.
-THANK YOU FOR YOUR SUPPORT While I try to get life back in order now.......
+I have moved a little north of Table Rock and ceasars head, into the BREVARD AND PISGAH FOREST AREA of the mountains..
 Cooler spring is the best time to install trees, shrubs, large rooted plants and perennials.
 That is because less watering is needed than in the hottest summer months and to get your plants and roots established before the heat of mid-summer ...
 All products are naturally and organically grown or rooted, separated or otherwise propagated by me until root systems are developed enough for replanting by you.
 Selective harvesting maintains the natural beauty of the native forest, using a thinning practice, cuttings of branches from, or leaving master plants in place.
 Yet allowing others to share and relocate natives, and enjoy or create their own mountain or garden oasis.
 Chickens provide compost used with custom mixed natural soil and conditioners like peat or bark mulch, compost and organich nutrients.
 Specific to plants’ preference (well-drained versus rich or loamy).
-No pesticides or fungicides are used, outdoor grown therefore acclamated to our climate, native plants are hardier, more disease and insect resistant.
+No pesticides or fungicides are used, outdoor grown therefore acclamated to our climate, Native plants are hardier, more disease and insect resistant as well as beneficial and critical to our wildlife.
 As NOT Commercial treated with chemicals, some insect damage MAY exist.
 As NOT Grown inside greenhouses, plants are less likely to die or suffer from sunburn, frost or winter freezes.
 Most plants are Sold in containers ready for planting, unless otherwise specified, and we gladly take pots back for reuse.
 Not all items are available at all times.
 Some may be recently dug when needed, but shall have sufficient root systems to thrive once planted in your garden or yard.
 Some limited and favorites may sell out in springtime.
 Larger specimens and small ones too, may now be picked up at the farm.
 Special colors should be productive this year whereas sold out last year.
-Maybe you will see WHITE SQUIRRELS (had 2 a few months ago).
-I hope they return soon.
+Maybe you will see WHITE SQUIRRELS.

 Come and visit, my cell 704)3612308 ,and email is avlb.. our airbnb link is airbnb.com/h/coolmtn.
 Share it for vacas and friends families visiting or seeking cool clean river play waterfalls fishing biking plus..
 More and larger products availabĺ here and i always have photos of blooms and maturity.
 With max. heights sizes.ty, susan